gem5/website/_pages/documentation/general_docs/m5ops.md

 # M5ops

 This page explains the special opcodes that can be used in M5 to do checkpoints etc. The m5 utility program (on our disk image and in util/m5/*) provides some of this functionality on the command line.
 In many cases it is best to insert the operation directly in the source code of your application of interest.
-You should be able to link with the appropriate m5op_ARCH.o file and the m5op.h header file has prototypes for all the functions.
+You should be able to link with the appropriate m5op_ARCH.o file and the m5ops.h header file has prototypes for all the functions.

 ## Building M5

-In order to build m5 for your target ISA, run the following command in util/m5/ directory.
+In order to build m5 for your target ISA, run the following command in the util/m5/ directory.

 ```bash
 scons build/{TARGET_ISA}/out/m5